JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 The only reason Aquarius is shifting from classic to Soroban is that it was built before Soroban existed.
 Liquidity on Soroban will ultimately benefit Stellar the most.
 Additionally, the Aquarius team is highly active in the ecosystem.
 If SDF takes further action for SDEX in the future, I’m confident the DAO can reallocate reward funds if necessary.
 This is just speculation, of course, as Garand’s work for SDEX is still in its very early stages.
 However, this issue is not specific to Aquarius.
 Other projects, like Phoenix and Blend, are also incentivizing liquidity for Soroban protocols.

-> Liquidity as a centralized v. decentralized factor of production has immense humanitarian implications.

-Like other projects building on Stellar, Aquarius is using smart contracts for this.
-Decentralization is the goal, and we’ll get there step by step.
-The same applies to other projects.
-Soroban is still very new, and AMM-type projects require ongoing development and improvement.

-For liquidity, as you know, voting and AQUA play a key role.
-Anyone can lock AQUA to vote for a project and put it in the rewards zone.
-The rewards are attractive, and it’s not costly to participate.
-This allows developers and the community to use the opportunity as they see fit.
-However, rewards are just one aspect.
-Developers can also create a pool on Aquarius AMMs and still benefit from the technology.
-Even in its initial launch, Aquarius AMMs are more functional than classic AMMs, offering features like multi-asset pools and stable pools.